 Beware of Ransomware, Or the Bad Guys Could Hold Your Devices and Data Hostage

-Ransomware is old news – it has been around at least since 1989 – but it has only now started to attract widespread attention.
 Ransomware is a type of malicious software (or malware, for short) that blocks access to the infected device, to some or all of the information stored in the device, or even worse, to files in the device’s network.
 To unlock either the device or the data, the responsible cybercriminals require the victim to pay a ransom.
 Ransomware is typically enabled when a victim clicks on malicious links in an email or online.

 Internet security software company, Kaspersky Lab, recently released a report on the rise of ransomware between 2014 and 2016.
 The findings are troublesome, some of which are as follows: